kyoheiu/felix/README.md

 ### NetBSD

-available from the official repositories:
+Available from the official repositories.

 ```
 pkgin install felix